Ipswich railway station: History

 The current station is just to the north of Stoke tunnel, which was constructed by the Ipswich & Bury Railway as part of the Ipswich to Ely Line opening as far as Bury St. Edmunds in late 1846.

-The station was re-sited to its present location in 1860.
+The station was resited to its present location in 1860.
 Some sources suggest that the main building was thought to be principally the work of Peter Bruff, who had certainly started the structure.

 Architect Sancton Wood (18161886) won a competition to design the new station and it may have been his design.
-However the architectural series started by Nikolaus Pevsner states:
+However, the architectural series started by Nikolaus Pevsner states:

 The present station opened in 1860.
 By Robert Sinclair, the Eastern Counties Railway's engineer, although Gordon Biddle suggests the design may have been Peter Bruff's.
 Called "graceful and pretty" in the Handbook of 1864.
 Perhaps it struck people as that when it was new.
 White and red brick, with round-arched windows, low and spreading.
-The buildings on the island platform, added in 1883, are much more ornate, with carved keystones, terracotta roundels and ironwork by Matthew T Shaw & Co, Millwall.
+The buildings on the island platform, added in 1883, are much more ornate, with carved keystones, terracotta roundels and ironwork by Matthew T. Shaw & Co, Millwall.

-As built in 1860, the station had a single main through platform with some shorter bay platforms at the north end.
+As built in 1860, the station had a single main through platform, with some shorter bay platforms at the north end.
 When the new station was completed, a new road (Princes Street) linking the station to the town was also opened.

 By the 1860s, the railways in East Anglia were in financial trouble and most were leased to the Eastern Counties Railway (ECR).
 Although they wished to amalgamate formally, they could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
 The island platform at Ipswich was added by the GER in 1883.